 Paul Nowak teaches speed-reading and memory improvement at organizations such as NASA and Google.

 Paul Nowak is the founder and program director of Iris Reading, the largest provider of speed-reading training and memory improvement.
 His workshops have been taught to thousands of students and business professionals in major cities throughout the world.
 He has been a guest speaker at universities that include Harvard, Stanford, and the University of Chicago.
 His training programs have been taught to employees of NASA, Google, and a number of other Fortune 500 companies.

-Dave Crenshaw is the master of building productive leaders.
-He has appeared in Time magazine, USA Today, Fast Company, and the BBC News.
-His courses on LinkedIn Learning have received millions of views.
-He has written four books and counting, including The Myth of Multitasking: How "Doing It All" Gets Nothing Done, which was published in six languages and is a time management bestseller.
-As an author, speaker, and online instructor, Dave has transformed hundreds of thousands of business leaders worldwide.
-Find out more at DaveCrenshaw.com.
+Dave has appeared in Time magazine, USA Today, Fast Company, and the BBC News.
+His courses on LinkedIn Learning have been viewed tens of millions of times.
+His five books have been published in eight languages, the most popular of which is The Myth of Multitasking—a time management bestseller.
+As an author, speaker, and online instructor, Dave has transformed the lives and careers of hundreds of thousands around the world.
+You can download a free copy of Dave's book The Result and learn more at DaveCrenshaw.com.

 Judy Steiner-Williams is a senior lecturer at Kelley Business School.

 Judy teaches writing and business communication.
 During her 30-plus year tenure at Indiana University, Judy has taught both students and support staff.
 English, business, and adult education are her areas of expertise—all related to increasing effectiveness in the workplace.
 She also coauthored an e-text on effective business communication strategies and has conducted workshops and seminars to a variety of business groups.

 Brenda Bailey-Hughes is a Kelley School of Business senior lecturer who coaches executives on communication.